Things to do at Mont Saint-Michel, France: 2-DAY ITINERARY

 Make your way along the coast path and south to Gabriel tower (tour Gabriel) which is another of the tower ramparts that surrounds the island.
 The tower was once used as a lookout point and offers fantastic views across the bay.
 There is also a small museum inside the tower with artefacts, photos and exhibitions relating to Mont Saint-Michel and the surrounding area.

-The Centre of national monuments
+The Centre of National Monuments

 Finally, make your way south to the porte de l'Avancée at the entrance to the island with incredible views of the causeway, bay of Mont St Michel and mainland Normandy.
 This is the perfect place to end your 2-day Mont Saint-Michel itinerary as it takes you back into the main village where you can stop for a coffee, a pastry or sit down to a meal of local specialities.